-If you die without making a will, it can take much longer and cost more to deal with your estate.
+If you die without making a will, it can take much longer to deal with your estate.
 It may also mean your money and belongings will not go to the people you would have chosen.

 What happens to your estate depends on your situation and which part of the UK you live in.
 The rules are complex.
-To find out exactly what will happen to your estate if you die without a will, use the intestacy online tool at gov.uk/inherits-someone-dies-without-will
+To find out exactly what will happen to your estate if you die without a will, use the intestacy online tool at gov.uk

-The rules usually favour a surviving husband, wife or civil partner, and children, but can also involve others.
+The rules usually favour a surviving husband, wife or civil partner, and children, but can involve others too:

-If you have a husband, wife, civil partner or children
+If you have a husband, wife, or civil partner or have children